Babesia motasi

 Babesia motasi is a species belonging to Alveolata and the family Babesiidae.
 In sheep causes babesiosis disease, called "sheep babesiosis".
-Babesia motasi is quite big protozoa.
-Length 2,5-5 μm, usually pear-shaped.
-Is rare in erythrocytes.
+At a length of 2.5-5 μm, Babesia motasi is relatively large for a species of protozoa.
+Morphologically, the parasites are usually pear-shaped.
+B. motasi is rarely found in erythrocytes.

+Babesia motasi has been known to cause babesiosis in humans.